tanushsavadi/Algo-Visualizer/README.md

 ```bash
 npm install
 ```
-This install the necessary modules to get the project up and ready!
+This installs the necessary modules to get the project up and ready!
 >Kindly allow it some time install all the modules as this projects uses quite a bit of modules.

 ```bash